VictoriaMetrics/VictoriaMetrics/docs/README.md

 and [clustered VictoriaMetrics](https://grafana.com/grafana/dashboards/11176) Grafana dashboards.
 See more details in [monitoring docs](#monitoring).

-The `merge` process is usually named "compaction", because the resulting `part` size is usually smaller than the sum of the source `parts`.
+The `merge` process improves compression rate and keeps number of `parts` on disk relatively low.
 Benefits of doing the merge process are the following:

-* it improves query performance, since lower number of `parts` are inspected with each query;
+* it improves query performance, since lower number of `parts` are inspected with each query
-* it reduces the number of data files, since each `part`contains fixed number of files;
+* it reduces the number of data files, since each `part` contains fixed number of files
-* better compression rate for the resulting part.
+* various background maintenance tasks such as [de-duplication](#deduplication), [downsampling](#downsampling)
+  and [freeing up disk space for the deleted time series](#how-to-delete-time-series) are performed during the merge.

 Newly added `parts` either appear in the storage or fail to appear.
 Storage never contains partially created parts.
 The same applies to merge process — `parts` are either fully